 Disclosure then becomes the common shield against this – transparency in the exchange of money for your viewpoint is the first step, but it’s far from the only step that need be taken if you aren’t to mislead your audience.
 In essence what you need to be transparent about is the explicit purposes to which you are putting the members of that audience.
 They might justifiably feel aggrieved that they’re considered to be a tradeable asset on your personal sell-sheet.
 I have left more than one group when it was made clear that my membership had financial value to the organiser, and that’s okay – that’s what disclosure lets me do.
 Disclosure by itself though isn’t enough – that disclosure needs to be visible.

 The problem here then isn’t that board game reviews aren’t worth the money – not to toot my own horn or anything but seriously $400 doesn’t buy anyone a lot of my time or attention.
-The consultancy rate for academics at Robert Gordon University is £675 a day, or roughly $110 an hour.
+The consultancy rate for academics at my university is £675 a day, or roughly $110 an hour.
 Often those hours are a damn sight less intensive than learning a game well enough to meaningfully review it and then writing two lengthy articles.
 Despite some of the responses to the discussion point that I quoted above, the problem here isn’t the value of the service provided.
 I have no disagreement with those that say writing, scripting, performing, recording and editing a video is a time investment that merits that level of compensation and likely a great deal more.
 At my hourly rate for an average game, I’d be expecting around $1200 to fully cover my time.
 And even that skews low because years of experience have led me to write very quickly.
 The average word count per game of six or seven thousand words doesn’t take me all that long when I’ve worked out what I want to say. $1200 is passing a lot of savings on to the person commissioning the work.
 Honestly, I’m excellent value for money.

 It’s not the amount that’s the problem, it’s from where the amount is sourced and with whose interests the review is expected to align.
 With a paid review, it is entirely reasonable for the person commissioning the review to expect that they receive a service commensurate with the payment.
 If what you produce falls under a marketing line item in someone’s financial spreadsheet, then you’re a marketer regardless of how you see yourself or your role.
 The expectations that fall upon you are to justify the money someone spent on your services.